 Posted on Leave a comment

 Conclusion

-Have you read this book?
+Have you read The Fiery Cross?
 What did you think?
 Do you agree with what I’ve said about it?
 Let me know in the comments.

+Posted on Leave a comment